casualcore/casual/middleware/queue/documentation/queue.operation.md

 ```

-For a more accurate configuration example (generated example), look at [domain][queue-configuration-example]
+For a more accurate configuration example (generated example), see [domain][queue-configuration-example]